marcinruman/vuejs-starter/README.md

  libraries or existing projects.
 On the other hand, Vue is also perfectly capable of powering sophisticated Single-Page Applications when used in combination with modern tooling and supporting libraries.

+## Sandbox

+This is a sandbox to play around with Vue.js.

+This project can be used as a simple, minimal core with an incrementally adoptable  stack that can handle apps of any scale.